 Apply to work at a summer camp in America!
-Working at a camp in the USA is one of the most popular jobs in the world for students - you get to spend 9 week+ working and traveling in North America meeting new people and getting paid to have a lot of fun.
-This really is one of the best jobs in the world and below you can view our guide to working at a summer camp in the USA which include general application information, costs, recommendations, application dates and how to apply for America summer camp jobs in 2016.
+Working at a camp in the USA is one of the most popular jobs in the world - you get to spend 9 week+ working and traveling in North America meeting new people and getting paid to have a lot of fun.
+Our website features jobs for American and international staff - this really is one of the best jobs in the world and below you can view our guide to working at a summer camp in the USA which include general application information, costs, recommendations, application dates and how to apply for America summer camp jobs in 2016.
 You can also view reviews and information about the best companies to work at a camp with including Camp America, BUNAC, Camp Leaders, InterExchange and Gap 360.
 Applications are open now and you can register online today and applying early gives you the best chance to get accepted and spending next year in the states.

 Search summer camp jobs in the USA